sbechara/introduction_to_engineering/Chapter1/Chapter_1.md

 Now, continuing our imagination, someone comes from the future and tells you some of the things engineers have created.
 Engineers have made it so that a business man can travel to New York from London in a matter of hours!
 Engineers have created robotic prosthetics that can be controlled from a the mind of an amputee!
 Horatio Winterberry from 1918 would  have thought you are crazy.

 > Discussion 1.2: Time traveler
+> For this discussion, we are going to continue role playing as if we were from 1918.
+Consider being transported to the year 2018 for a year, long enough to learn about current technology.
+After a year you are transported back to 1918!
+Draft a short letter to your mother explaining a current technology to a person in 1918.
+To complete the old-timey feel, you can also hand-write your response and upload it instead!

 Engineers are in the business of building things that give individual people and humanity as a whole super powers.
 Bio-engineers have made crops that can sit super close together so we can grow more food.
 Agricultural engineers improved agriculture.
 The list goes on.